mozilla/ecosystem-platform/docs/reference/team-processes/development-process.md

 ### Filing security issues

-If you believe you have found a security-sensitive issue with any part of the Firefox Accounts service, please file it as confidential security bug in Bugzilla via this link:
+If you believe you have found a security-sensitive issue with any part of the Mozilla accounts service, please file it as confidential security bug in Bugzilla via this link:

 * [File a security-sensitive FxA bug][fxa-security-bug]

-The Firefox Accounts service is part of Mozilla's [bug bounty program][moz-bug-bounty], which provides additional guidelines on [reporting security bugs][moz-sec-bugs].
+The Mozilla accounts service is part of Mozilla's [bug bounty program][moz-bug-bounty], which provides additional guidelines on [reporting security bugs][moz-sec-bugs].